A Probabilistic Formulation of Offset Noise in Diffusion Models: Experiments

 \subsection{Generation examples}

-\Cref{fig:diffusion_2d} illustrates examples of data generated through the reverse process using the trained models with~$n=2$.
-The upper and lower rows in the figure depict the data distributions at each time step during the reverse process for the Base and Proposed model (with~$\sigma_c^2 = 1.0$), respectively.
-The rightmost column represents the test dataset.
-It can be seen that for~$n=2$, both models generated data distributions at~$t=0$ that are very close to the test dataset distribution.
-The Proposed model's distribution at time~$T$ is a Gaussian distribution with a mean of~$\bm{\xi} \sim \mathcal{N}\left(\bm{\xi} | 0, \sigma_c^2 \mathbf{1}_{n \times n} \right)$, as described in \cref{sec:model_compare}, whereas the Base model has a Gaussian distribution with a mean of~$0$ at time~$T$ ($T=200$ in this case).
-Consequently, at~$T=200$, the Proposed model's distribution is more spread out in the diagonal directions compared with that of the Base model.
+Figure~\ref{fig:diffusion_2d} shows examples of data generated through the reverse process for~$n=2$.
+The top and bottom rows show the distributions at each time step for the Base model and the proposed model~($\sigma_c^2 = 1.0$), respectively.
+The rightmost column shows the test dataset.
+For~$n=2$, both models produce samples at~$t=0$ whose distribution is close to that of the test data.
+As described in Section~\ref{sec:model_compare}, the proposed model uses a terminal distribution whose mean is given by~$\bm{\xi} \sim \mathcal{N}\left(\bm{\xi} | 0, \sigma_c^2 \mathbf{1}_{n \times n} \right)$, whereas the Base model uses a zero-mean Gaussian at~$t=T$ ($T=200$ here).
+Consequently, at~$t=200$, the distribution of the proposed model is more spread along the diagonal directions than that of the Base model.